 Types of electricity plans

-With the cost of plans out of the way, the next consideration you’ll want to make is the type of plan that you go with.
+With the cost of plans out of the way, the next consideration you’ll want to make is the type of plan you choose.

 Electricity plans fall into four categories that determine how you are charged for the electricity that you use.